mmccoyd/hillside/hillside52/README.md

 # Why

-A visually easy-to-use keyboard is helpful.
-Either for people new to small keyboards or for a keyboard pulled from a dusty drawer a year from now.
+A visibly easy-to-use keyboard is helpful, especially when new to small keyboards or pulling out a dusty keyboard to type a few lines.
 The physical arrow cluster of a 65% keyboard makes it more intuitive than a 60% keyboard, so adding an arrow T to a 40% board seemed a way to make using a 40% board more obvious.

 I find a few extra keys lying around lets me have multiple approaches to things.
-This allows me to choose between approaches gradually over time.
+This allows me to gradually choose between approaches over time.
-Also, the extra keys fit within the existing Hillside 48 footprint.
+Also, the extra keys don't increase the size much.

 ## Layout Tester